suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

   the author needs to trust the distribution system with performing the re-encryption of the firmware image.

-Irrespectively of the two variants, the key distribution data (in form of the COSE_Encrypt structure) is included in the SUIT envelope rather than in the SUIT manifest since the manifest will be digitally signed (or MACed) by the firmware author.
+Irrespectively of the two variants, the key distribution data (in the form of the COSE_Encrypt structure) is included in the SUIT envelope rather than in the SUIT manifest since the manifest will be digitally signed (or MACed) by the firmware author.